Patient education: Treatment of attention deficit hyperactivity disorder in children (Beyond the Basics)

 Seek support — Parenting a child with ADHD can be emotionally and physically exhausting, and most parents need support to cope.
 Support can come from multiple resources, including family, friends, and support groups.
 There are a number of organizations that can provide information about parenting a child with ADHD.
 (See 'Where to get more information' below.)

 ADHD in adulthood — For many children, the effect of ADHD on behavior, social skills, and school performance continues into adolescence and adulthood.
 A separate topic discusses ADHD in adults.
-(See "Adult attention deficit hyperactivity disorder".)
+(See "Attention deficit hyperactivity disorder in adults: Epidemiology, pathogenesis, clinical features, course, assessment, and diagnosis".)

 WHERE TO GET MORE INFORMATION